-Over the last 8 years, Dr. John Byrd out of Ohio State in Columbus, OH helped lead the charge of new targeted therapies in chronic lymphocytic leukemia with the approval of ibrutinib.
+Over the last 8 years helped lead the charge of new targeted therapies in chronic lymphocytic leukemia with the approval of ibrutinib.

 Ibrutinib is the first in class FDA approved oral targeted therapy that blocks the B cell receptor (BCR) by tightly binding downstream to Bruton’s Tyrosine Kinase (BTK) and preventing it from sending the pro- survival signaling to the cancer cell and changing CLL treatment forever.